 - We Used to Be Friends: Freddie and Tommy were best mates at school, used to go swimming in the river, and Freddie saved Tommy's life in France.
 All things that Freddie now regrets.

 - What the Hell Is That Accent?: Freddie is presumably from Birmingham, since he grew up with the Shelbys.
 Iddo Goldberg uses an accent that's part-Brummie, but has Irish and Liverpool accents mixed in.

 A local prostitute in Birmingham, and later a secretary for the Peaky Blinders.

-- Amicable Exes: Lizzie and John seem to be on pretty good terms by the end of season 2, considering that he called off their engagement in season 1 because she was still secretly working as a prostitute.
+- Amicable Exes: Lizzie and John seem to be on pretty good terms by the end of season 2, considering that he called off their engagement in Season One because she was still secretly working as a prostitute.

 - The Chew Toy: How she's treated by the Shelbys.
 Tommy makes her a secretary, but not only does he expect her to play the whore for him when his plans require it, the family refuses to allow her any say in who she dates or what she does in her off-hours.

 - The Flapper: Dresses the part for the Garrison reopening, and has bobbed hair as well.

 - Friend to All Children: Part of the reason John wanted to marry her, as Lizzie is very good with children and he was hoping for a mother figure to rein in his many kids.
 She proves to be very doting to her own child and to Charles, treating him like her own son.